 Living Justly hosts workshops, study groups, and film discussions around the issues of poverty and racism.
 In any group, the goal is to build empathy, to learn, and to discuss these challenging topics openly so that we can love our neighbors well.

 Color of Compromise Video Study

 Jemar Tisby’s book on the history of racism in and around the American church has become a bestseller.
 He is speaking to the moment we are in right now.
-In January, we will host an online group using the video study version of this material.
-We will meet via Zoom and view each week’s 20-25 minute video together before discussing it.
+Over the winter we hosted a study group via Zoom and it was well received by the group of about 30 people from a dozen different churches.

 Bridges Out of Poverty

 What people are saying: “I found this workshop helpful to increase my compassion and understanding for people in poverty.
 The class is engaging, interactive, and makes you think about attitudes and assumptions.”

 Contact me if you’re interested in Bridges Out of Poverty.